Tempest In A Tea Cup #3

 (Cherry T, UK – chchcherrydarlingATgmail.com)

 I’m a big fan of Cherry’s blog and her kick-ass drawings, so was very excited to read her first ever zine!
 It’s a feminist perzine, covering subjects such as body hair, feminist stereotypes and myths about feminism, making friends, sexual harassment and violence, and procrastination.
-Her drawings are by far the best thing about this zine, with at least one drawing to accompany each piece (here is my favourite).
+Her drawings are my favourite thing about this zine, with at least one drawing to accompany each piece.
 It was also very interesting to read her view of feminism, coming from an Indian background – she makes great points about how mainstream feminism tends to be “a white, middle-class concept” concerned with issues that aren’t applicable to women who don’t live in the West, such as the abortion debate and women juggling career and family.
 She also discusses how torn she feels when it comes to body hair, as a dark-haired woman – one the one hand, the mainstream media insists that body hair is disgusting on women; on the other hand, the (mostly light-haired) radical community say that those who shave are selling out, which is easy enough to say if your body hair isn’t too noticeable.
 This was a really interesting discussion that I hadn’t really thought about before, so that was great to read.
-I wasn’t too fond of the layout of this zine – it was a little too plain for me, which was disappointing considering how amazing her drawings are.
-Other than that, this was a really great first zine, and I think subsequent issues will be even better!
+This was a really great first zine, and I look forward to subsequent issues!